Dr-Noob/HTB/secret.md

 Segmentation fault (core dumped)
 ```

-so we have now created a crash report, we can make it "readble" (it is a binary) by using
+So we have now created a crash report, we can make it "readble" (it is a binary) by using

 ```bash
 dasith@secret:/opt$ apport-unpack /var/crash/_opt_count.1000.crash /tmp/crash-report
 ```
-and lasty search for the flag in the CoreDump Binary file in /tmp/crash-report
+And lasty search for the flag in the CoreDump Binary file in /tmp/crash-report